 Serological methods in ophthalmology are of secondary importance.

-Treatment of chlamydia a eye
+Treatment of chlamydia in the eyes

-But for effective treatment it is not enough to establish the cause - the causative agent of conjunctivitis, it is important to find out its sensitivity to antibiotics: after all, if conjunctivitis was previously treated with antibacterial agents, chlamydia, having survived, were able to develop "immunity" to it.
-Chlamydia treatment will be ineffective.
+But for effective treatment It is not enough to establish the cause - the causative agent of conjunctivitis, it is important to find out its sensitivity to antibiotics: after all, if conjunctivitis was previously treated with antibacterial agents, chlamydia, having survived, was able to develop “immunity” to it.
+Treatment of chlamydia will be ineffective.

 1. Trachoma;